daniellevb00/scraping-dutch-housing-market/README.md

 ## 4 Preprocessing, cleaning, labeling

 ### 4.1 Was any preprocessing/cleaning/labeling of the data done (e.g., discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of instances, processing of missing values)?
 If so, please provide a description.
 If not, you may skip the remainder of the questions in this section.

 First of all, all the values of the variables have been cleaned in a way that they only give a certain numeric value or percentage as output (no additional words, and only consistent punctuation).
+This means removing the HTML tag words, stripping out unncessary characters and retaining relevant substrings only.
+To achieve this, we made use of regular expressions (regex) to pre-process the textual data.
 When no numeric value exists for a specific municipality, we encoded that 'NA' will result as output for the variable in question.
 Furthermore, all the variables have been assigned a clear label, such that the numeric values are given a meaning.
+For example, we identified values as provinces, cities, *and for all variables*.
 Additionally, all the variables have been displayed in a table against all the municipalities/provinces as a small start in preprocessing.

-ARE WE GOING TO DO MORE DPREP FOR ODCM ?????
+*Add more info on this by looking at Fields of Gold paper: step 4: data extraction*

 ### 4.2 Was the “raw” data saved in addition to the preprocessed/cleaned/labeled data (e.g., to support unanticipated future uses)?
 If so, please provide a link or other access point to the “raw” data.

-Yes.
-Raw output is being saved in a json file automatically, as part of our coding script.
+Yes, the raw output is being saved in a json file automatically, as part of our coding script.
 The json file can be accessed by running our Scraping Woningmarkt (Final Code) jupyter script.
+*Add more information here from the storage/deployment section of Fields of Gold under step 4*

 ### 4.3 Is the software used to preprocess/clean/label the instances available?
 If so, please provide a link or other access point.

-We solely used Python and RStudio.

-MIS IK IETS HIER?????
+We decided to use self-developed code that interfaces with high-level scraping libraries (e.g. Selenium and BeautifulSoup), as a software tool for data extraction.
+We did not choose to use a ready-made scraping toolkit like Monzenda, or packages that only require some coding like Scrapy for Python, as for the complexity of our data collection the self-developed code method seemed the most desirable.
+Developing the code ourselves in Python required quite some time and effort, however in the end it is a better way to actively manage the data quality and reproductibility than through the other methods.
+After preprocessing, cleaning, and labelling the data in Python, we exported the dataset to RStudio where we transformed the dataset into one ready for analysis.
+Python and Rstudio, and the libraries Selenium and BeautifulSoup are all publically available. *Provide link?* So together with our code, you can replicate our scraping efforts easily.

+*Maybe add more info on how we did what in the Rfile, not sure*

 ## 5 Uses

 ### 5.1 Has the dataset been used for any tasks already?
 If so, please provide a description.

 We used our dataset in RStudio to create some plots and figures of the data we collected.
 We did this to give insights into how we would compare the municipalities for each province, and the data between the provinces.

 ### 5.2 Is there a repository that links to any or all papers or systems that use the dataset?
 If so, please provide a link or other access point.

-This repository.

-MOETEN WE DIT NOG DOEN????
+There are not many (if any) papers or systems that use this dataset, so there is not really such repository.
+On Github, we found some respositories for:
+* A simple python wrapper for the Huizenzoeker API (but last updated in oct 2013) = https://github.com/bpeschier/huizenzoeker
+* Using the Jaap API to look for rentals in Rotterdam = https://github.com/thomasvt1/HuizenZoeker So in sum not that interesting...

+*Adjust this section still*

 ### 5.3 What (other) tasks could the dataset be used for?

-Boradly speaking, a suitable task this dataset can be used for is helping (future) inhabitants of the Netherlands find their ideal home.
+Broadly speaking, a suitable task this dataset can be used for is helping (future) inhabitants of the Netherlands find their ideal home.
 By accessing our data, a person could find the best municipality to live in for this person's specific circumstances (e.g. specific disposable income level), find a region where the value-for-money seems to be of high standard, to help them in negotiations on the price, to help them find out what is the norm in terms of overbidding for each municipality, and more.

 ### 5.4 Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?
 For example, is there anything that a future user might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g., stereotyping, quality of service issues) or other undesirable harms (e.g., financial harms, legal risks) If so, please provide a description.
 Is there anything a future user could do to mitigate these undesirable harms?

 The only harms that could be done in the case of Huizenzoeker relates to financial harms, e.g. when one is misinformed about housing prices due to our dataset.

-However, as long as Huizenzoeker does not incur drastic changes, no undesirable harms will arise.
+However, as long as Huizenzoeker does not incur drastic changes, no undesirable harms will arise. *also when there would be drastic changes on Huizenzoeker.nl then our code likely won't work anymore so in that case our scraper won't result in undesirable harms either, but just won't work)

 Future users of the dataset could decide to implement more variables, or kick certain variables out.
 As long as this is done following the same steps as in our coding script, no harm can be done.